still-dreaming-1/vim-project-tags/README.md

 **Languages**

 Out of the box, this only automatically generates tags for JavaScript, PHP, and VimL/Vimscript.
 But you can easily use this plugin with other ctags compatible languages just by specifying file extensions you want to work with.
-Just call the `project_tags#add_extension()` function in your config and pass it a string with the file extension of the language you want to create tags for.
+Just call the `project_tags#add_language()` function in your config and pass it a string with the file extension of the language you want to create tags for.
 Alternatively, you can also pass in a list of file extentions to add support for multiple languages at once.
 This only works for languages that rely on a single file extension.
 In other words, it won't work with c because it is split between .c and .h files.
 Here is an example that adds support for python:

-`call project_tags#add_extension('py')`
+`call project_tags#add_language('py')`

 Here is an example that adds support for both python and Lua:

-`call project_tags#add_extension(['py', 'lua'])`
+`call project_tags#add_language(['py', 'lua'])`

 You don't need to worry about whether you are adding support for an already supported language.
 If you call that function with a duplicate file extension, it will just be ignored.
 This means that if you prefer, you can just call that function for each file extension you want to create tags for without worrying about whether or not the plugin already has built in support for that language.